These narrative nonfiction books that read like fiction will keep you riveted from start to finish!

 I remember reading Seabiscuit by Laura Hillenbrand back in high school and being shocked that it was a true story.
 Years later, I picked up my first Michael Lewis book, Moneyball, because I figured I’d read it before seeing the movie.
 Little did I know that I’d eventually start collecting his books because I wanted to read every single one.

-My list of narrative nonfiction books feature a mix of ones I’ve read and ones on my TBR list.
+My list of narrative nonfiction books that read like fiction feature a mix of ones I’ve read and ones on my TBR list.
 Thankfully, my husband also loves this genre so he has passed along a few recommendations too.